 Can you imagine your day-to-day life without High-Speed Internet?

 In many respects, today’s technological advancements represent a digital and information revolution, impacting our civilization as profoundly as the industrial and agricultural revolutions did.
 Like these previous cultural shifts, we can expect the winds of change to create major advancements and opportunities while leaving old technologies, processes, and ways of life behind.
-It stands to reason than that Canadians will need access to fast, competitively priced High-Speed Internet to reap the benefits of the technological age we live in.
+It stands to reason that Canadians will need access to fast, competitively priced High-Speed Internet to reap the benefits of the technological age we live in.

 Recognizing the need for Canadians to take advantage of emerging online opportunities, the CRTC has concluded that every Canadian should have access to a minimum download speed of 50 Mbps and an upload speed of 10 Mbps.
 While 82% of Canadians already have access to these speeds, the goal is 90% by 2021 and 100% within 15 years.
 This long-term strategy considers the challenges faced in servicing rural areas and comes with incentives, including access to a $750 million fund directed toward infrastructure investment.